MattA9K/MSDOS-for-iOS/README.md

 dospad
 ======

-dosbox port for iOS, aka iDOS
+#### Easy for Everyone
+Hopefully, anyone with access to an iMac can use this Xcode project to have a fully fledged x86 emulator on their iOS device without too much trouble.

-# MSDOS for iOS 10 & Later
+# MSDOS for iOS 10 - iOS 13
 Updated app build settings to support iOS 10 or later.
 Initially this source code was built to run on older iOS 5 architectures, so hopefully this might run a whole lot faster on the latest hardware.